 Mr. Grierson’s ancestors worked in the worked the quarries in Spruce Head and Clarks Island, Maine

-- Made in Maine Craftsman: Master Stonecutter Steven Haynes (Maine Granite) This online article is presented by Deborah Fowles, on the About web site.
-It provides information about Steven Haynes and Juanita Sprague’s Rocky Coast Rock Shop.
-Their Maine Granite Industry Historical Society Museum, which is non-profit, is housed in the Haynes Toro Shop building at 62 Beech Hill Crossroad, Mount Desert ME 04660.
+- Steven Haynes – Made in Maine Craftsman: Master Stonecutter Steven Haynes (Maine Granite) This online article was presented by Deborah Fowles, on the About web site.
+(The link to this email is no longer available, although you can read the article on the Internet Archive Wayback Machine.
+This article provides information about Steven Haynes and Juanita Sprague’s Rocky Coast Rock Shop.)
+“Penobscot Bay granite industry talk” (Talk that was given by Steven Haynes, the director of the Maine Granite Industry Museum on Mount Desert), October 13, 2013, updated May 6, 2021, Courier-Gazette.
+The Maine Granite Industry Historical Society Museum, which is non-profit, is housed in the Haynes Toro Shop building at 62 Beech Hill Crossroad, Mount Desert ME 04660.
 You can email them with questions relating to the Maine stone quarries.
 (You might want to visit the Maine Granite Industry Historical Society Museum web site located in Mount Desert, Maine.
 Steven Haynes and Juanita Sprague have researched the Maine granite industry for many years.)

 - “The Pratt Family of Stonecutters,” by Ralph L. Tucker, in Markers XIV, Association for Gravestone Studies, 1997.
 (Maine, Massachusetts, USA)